Pali-Aike volcanic field: Archaeology and human history

-Early humans inhabited the Pali-Aike region since about 10,000 years ago, including various caves such as Fell Cave, Pali-Aike cave, Condor 1, Cueva del Puma, Las Buitreras, Orejas de Burro but also non-cave sites such as Laguna Thomas Gould.
+Early humans inhabited the Pali-Aike region since about 10,000 years ago, including various caves such as Fell Cave, Pali-Aike cave, Condor 1, Cueva del Puma, Cueva de los Chingues, Cueva La Carlota I, Don Ariel, Las Buitreras, Orejas de Burro but also non-cave sites such as Laguna Thomas Gould.
 Human use of Fell Cave goes back at least 8,000 years and their presence at Pali-Aike is among the oldest human activities in Patagonia.
 Archaeological research in the volcanic field began in the 1930s.

 Prehistoric human activity was concentrated in the southern, wetter sector of the volcanic field.
-The lakes and the volcanic landscape have a reliable supply of water and offered refuge to these people, drawing them to the volcanic field; in turn they might have settled the rest of the wider region starting from Pali-Aike.
+The lakes, rivers, seasonal waterbodies and the volcanic landscape with caves have a reliable supply of water and offered refuge to these people, drawing them to the volcanic field; in turn they might have settled the rest of the wider region starting from Pali-Aike.
 They left archaeological sites, petroglyphs, rock carvings and stone tools behind; even some ancient burials have been found.
-The volcanic field was a source of volcanic rocks such as obsidian for the manufacturing of archaeological artifacts but, perhaps because of the low quality of the rocks, they had only limited use.
-Weathered volcanic rocks from the Pali-Aike volcanic field were used as red pigments.
+The volcanic field was a source of volcanic rocks such as obsidian for the manufacturing of archaeological artifacts but, perhaps because of the low quality of the rocks, they had only limited use; instead people used obsidian from more remote sources.
+Weathered volcanic rocks from the Pali-Aike volcanic field were used as red pigments in rock art.

 Today sheep are farmed in the volcanic field.
 On the Chilean side, the Pali-Aike volcanic field is part of the Pali-Aike National Park and a few volcanic centres have been investigated as possible geosites.
 Laguna Azul is already a provincial geosite and tourism target.
 The Pali-Aike National Park was created in 1970 on the Chilean side and the Laguna Azul Provincial Reserve on the Argentine side, which encompasses Laguna Azul, in 2005.